MohammedTsmu/Quiz-Game-MCQs-Test-App/README.md

-# C# Multiple Choice Quiz Game Tutorial by Mohammed Qasim Sattar
+# C# Multiple Choice Quiz Game Tutorial by Mohammed

 In this project we will makea simple quiz game in windows form.
 This will be a multiple choice game where you are asked a question and you have 4 variations of answers on the screen.